onflow/cadence/docs/language.md

 let nameRef: &Name = &account.storage[Name] as Name
 ```

-The storage location must be a subtype of the given type that is after `as`.
+The storage location must be a subtype of the type given after the `as` keyword.

 References are covariant in their base types.
 For example, `&R` is a subtype of `&RI`, if `R` is a resource, `RI` is a resource interface,